 Accordingly, it appears that a successful registration process in IDN variant TLDs will require significant coordination, perhaps including an additional OT&E process, with registrars.

 It will be the task of the registry operator to formulate policies on how domain names are managed in the variant TLDs.
 For example, policies could cover whether the same domain name under the variant TLDs must be associated with the same registrant.
 Consideration would also need to be given to registry policies on expiration, deletion, and transfer of registered names.
 It will also be for the registry operator to determine the appropriate pricing models for such registration offerings.
 The relevant policies concerning registrations in the variant TLDs, as well as the relevant IDN tables or other reference documents used for domain name registration at the second or lower levels, should be made available to the public.
-A failure of consistency in these policies across registries could have disastrous effects on user expectations; see section 5.3.2 for more discussion.
+A failure of consistency in these policies across registries could have disastrous effects on user experience; see section 5.2.5 for more discussion.

 Careful attention to registration policies for IDN variant TLDs is essential to minimize user confusion and opportunities for abusive registrations.
 It is expected that the IDN Implementation Guidelines will be followed in this regard.
 The Guidelines are a list of general standards for IDN registration policies and practices that are designed to minimize the risk of cybersquatting and consumer confusion, and respect the interests of local languages and character sets.
 Registries seeking to deploy IDNs under their agreements with ICANN have been authorized to do so on the basis of the Guidelines.
 The Guidelines are, as of this writing, silent on the practice of the management of variants.